jimablett/RukChess/README.md

 # RukChess
-Chess engine with console interface, UCI support and NNUE evaluation function.
+Chess engine with terminal user interface, UCI support and NNUE evaluation function.

 # Inspiration
-In 1999, I came across the source code of a chess program (now available at https://www.ioccc.org/years.html#1992_vern) and became interested in understanding how a computer could play chess.
+In 1999, I came across the source code of a chess program (now available at https://www.ioccc.org/years.html#1992_vern) and became interested in how a computer could play chess.
 More than 25 years have passed since then, and many new things have appeared, including NNUE.

 # Terminal User Interface (TUI)
 ![print_screen_1](resources/print_screen_1.jpg)